ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/01-course-tools.md

 Once you have an account, you will also need to sign up for the GitHub Education Global Campus account [https://education.github.com/benefits](https://education.github.com/benefits).
 You can find step-by-step instructions on how to sign up here [https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-global-campus-for-students/apply-to-github-global-campus-as-a-student](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-global-campus-for-students/apply-to-github-global-campus-as-a-student), but you will need to use your `@illinois.edu` email and show proof of your student status (either ID or academic record).

 Getting approved might take a few days, but once you are approved, you will be able to not only create private repositories for free (we will get into what repositories are soon), but also use GitHub's AI coding tool called Co-Pilot.
 Both GitHub and Co-Pilot are owned by Microsoft, which acquired the platform in 2018 for 7.5 Billion dollars.
-While these platforms and tools are useful, they are also political and you can read more about the politics of GitHub here [https://www.theverge.com/2020/6/12/21288971/github-black-lives-matter-police-abuse-regrets-hubert-palmer](https://www.theverge.com/2020/6/12/21288971/github-black-lives-matter-police-abuse-regrets-hubert-palmer).
+While these platforms and tools are useful, they are also political and you can read more about the critiques of GitHub here:

+- Fussell, Sidney.
+“The Schism at the Heart of the Open-Source Movement.” *The Atlantic*, January 3, 2020. [https://www.theatlantic.com/technology/archive/2020/01/ice-contract-github-sparks-developer-protests/604339/](https://www.theatlantic.com/technology/archive/2020/01/ice-contract-github-sparks-developer-protests/604339/).
-Mackenzie, Adrian.
-“48 Million Configurations and Counting: Platform Numbers and Their Capitalization.”
-Journal of Cultural Economy 11, no. 1 (January 2, 2018): 36–53. https://doi.org/10.1080/17530350.2017.1393443. p.
-37
+- Mackenzie, Adrian.
+“48 Million Configurations and Counting: Platform Numbers and Their Capitalization.” *Journal of Cultural Economy* 11, no. 1 (January 2, 2018): 36–53. [https://doi.org/10.1080/17530350.2017.1393443](https://doi.org/10.1080/17530350.2017.1393443).

 ## AI Coding with GitHub Co-Pilot